 Plant Profile: Dahlias

 - When to Plant: Plant tubers in spring one to two weeks before the last frost

 - Sun Exposure: Full sun

 - Soil Type: Loose, high in organic matter and well-draining

-- When it's in Trouble: On soil that holds water, the tubers may rot, and plants will collapse
+- Signs of a Problem: On soil that holds water, the tubers may rot, and plants will collapse

-- When it's Thriving: In full sun on well-draining but moist soil when the leaves are healthy and unmarred by insects or disease
+- Signs of a Healthy Plant: In full sun on well-draining but moist soil when the leaves are healthy and unmarred by insects or disease

-Dahlias are most commonly started from tubers.
-You can plant tubers as early as about two weeks before the last spring frost in loose, well-draining garden soil that's rich in organic matter, spacing tubers 18 to 30 inches apart depending on the mature size of the cultivar.
+Dahlias are most commonly started from tubers, and you can plant them as early as about two weeks before the last spring frost in loose, well-draining garden soil that's rich in organic matter, spacing tubers 18 to 30 inches apart depending on the mature size of the cultivar.
 Plant tubers of tall dahlia cultivars about 6 inches deep (shorter types about 3 inches deep) by laying single tubers on their side.
 If you have a clump of tubers, spread out all the tubers attached to the dormant stem like spokes on a wheel before placing in the planting hole.

 After covering dahlia tubers with soil, go ahead and place plant stakes or a tomato cage around each tall cultivar to help support its growth.
 Staking dahlias helps support their growth so the stems don't fall over and potentially break under the weight of flowers.
 The stems will not naturally cling to or twine around a vertical structure, which means you'll have to tie the stems to their support as they grow.
 Instead of using garden twine, which can cut into the stems, use sections of nylon stockings or another type of soft and stretchy fabric to secure the stems by gently tying them to the support.